An Investigative Database

 - An inscription has two prices.
 A cuneiform tablet with an unpublished incantation has a one-time price for the clay and a perpetual price for the text.
 The same logic applies to Egyptian magical papyri, Adinkra symbols, the Kongo cosmogram, Norse runic alphabets, and Maya glyphs.
 The model is not Iraq-specific.

 - All the ingredients are in place now.
-Tens of thousands of looted ritual objects are held privately across the seven clusters.
+Tens of thousands of looted ritual objects are held privately across the nine clusters.
 Commercial pattern-and-decor channels operate at scale with essentially no content audit on what designs they print.
 A documented practitioner-buyer demographic already exists, geographically distributed across the West.
 And the underlying mechanism — hiding meaningful content inside ordinary-looking carriers — has a several-thousand-year history.
 Whether any specific outlet is currently doing this is empirically testable and not yet tested.